 This talk reports on classroom enquiry into learner beliefs and expectations and will introduce teachers to techniques which elicit their students’ ideas and attitudes.

 Jessica has worked as an EFL teacher for 25 years, the last 20 at the at the Escola d'Idiomes Moderns, of the University of Barcelona.
 She has the DELTA, an MA and a PhD in Applied Linguistics.

 She writes and presents on the subject of classroom research and motivation in ELT.

-This talk will focus on ways to stimulate output from the learners and how to develop curiosity through appropriate activity types when teaching this age group.
+This talk will focus on ways to encourage commitment and look at activity types which focus on developing curiosity when teaching this age group.

 Lynn Durrant is Head of Young Learners Teacher Training at IH Barcelona.
 She is also an educational consultant for Cambridge English Teacher Young Learners and speaker for CUP.